yan9a/OpenCV_Projects/img_CMake/readme.txt

 Result

 By now you should have an executable.
-You just have to run it giving an image location as an argument, i.e.:
+You just have to run it, i.e.:

 -------------------------------------
 sudo ./DisplayImage